Advertisement

 University of Salamanca

-Don’t miss out on visiting the University of Salamanca, the oldest university in Spain, and its many landmarks on campus.
-The stunning architecture of the university buildings is sure to leave you in awe.
+As the oldest university in Spain, the stunning architecture of the university buildings is sure to leave you in awe.

 In addition to its history, Salamanca boasts a lively and vibrant atmosphere.
 There are plenty of cultural experiences and activities to enjoy, from visiting museums to trying local cuisine and attending cultural events.